 Proposals for sustainable aquaculture in identified areas of potential sustainable aquaculture production will be supported.
-Proposals in existing or within potential aquaculture production areas must demonstrate consideration of and compatibility with aquaculture production.
-Where compatibility is not possible, proposals will demonstrate that they will, in order of preference:
+Proposals in existing or within potential sustainable aquaculture production areas must demonstrate consideration of and compatibility with sustainable aquaculture production.
+Where compatibility is not possible, proposals must demonstrate that they will, in order of preference:

-c ) mitigate significant adverse impacts on aquaculture
+c ) mitigate significant adverse impacts on sustainable aquaculture

 d) if it is not possible to mitigate significant adverse impacts, proposals should state the case for proceeding.

-- If this is not possible to avoid adverse impacts, proposals must show how direct and indirect effects will be minimised or mitigated; such as through co-existence of aquaculture with the development, ensuring no pollutants harmful to human health are released, improving conditions at another site eg assistance with water quality improvement projects.
+- If it is not possible to avoid adverse impacts, proposals must show how direct and indirect effects will be minimised or mitigated; such as through co-existence of aquaculture with the development, ensuring no pollutants harmful to human health are released, or improving the relevant environmental conditions at another site eg assistance with water quality improvement projects.

-- Proposals for aquaculture developments should include any engagement and consultation with stakeholders from the same geographical area, such as local fisheries or tourism and recreation (for example the Royal Yachting Association or Cruising Association)
+- Proposals for aquaculture developments should include any engagement and consultation with stakeholders from the same geographical area, such as, local fisheries or tourism and recreation (for example the Royal Yachting Association or Cruising Association).

 - The Centre for Environment, Fisheries and Aquaculture Science

 - Inshore Fisheries and Conservation Authorities